 Darvill, T., 2005.
 Stonehenge World Heritage Site: an archaeological research framework.
-1. London and Bournemouth: English Heritage and Bournemouth University.
+1. London and Poole, England: English Heritage and Bournemouth University.

 Full text available as: